Tangerine-Community/Tangerine/content-sets/data-conflict-tools/README.md

 # tangerine-data-conflicts-browser

+## Install

+### Step 0
+Add the contents of the editor folder in this content set to your content set.

+### Step 1
-Required view in group database:
+Add required view in group database:

 `_design/conflicts/_view/conflicts`